US STOCKS-Futures edge higher after two-day decline

 to the S&P 500's advance of 23 percent this year.

-The rally this year has taken the Dow and S&P repeatedly to
+* The rally this year has taken the Dow and S&P to repeated

 record highs, leading some analysts to call for a pullback,